What is Surrealism? (Guide to Surrealist History & Artworks)

 Breton’s manifesto was written and published in 1924.

-His texts included a myriad of examples of the application of Surrealism.
+His texts included a myriad of examples of the application of surrealism.

 You’d see a suggestion for creating an entirely new reality with the merger of the subconscious and consciousness.